IGFBP7: Types

-Editing sites
+Sites

 The pre-mRNA of this protein is edited at two positions.
 These editing sites occur within the insulin growth factor domain.

-R/G site
+R/G

 There is an Arginine (R) to a Glycine (G) substitution at amino acid position 78 of the final protein.

-K/R site
+K/R

 There is a K to R substitution at amino acid position 95.

 The editing complementary sequence (ECS) is located in a region within the coding sequence about 200 base pairs upstream from the editing sites.
 The ECS forms 140 bp duplex structure.